The EU’s ‘Artificial Intelligence Act’ – New European Regulation of AI

 The purpose of this ground-breaking law is to turn Europe into the ‘global hub for trustworthy AI’, to balance the safety of AI use for individuals, and this could be seen as a global standard for countries struggling to control the fast advancement of AI.

-The EU AI Act will set out rules around the development and use of AI.
+The EU AI Act sets out rules around the development and use of AI.
 A primary concern is to ensure that the use of AI is safe and transparent, and the law aims to, amongst other things, strengthen rules regarding data quality, transparency, human oversight, and accountability when using AI.

 The drive behind the law is that individuals should have trust and clarity around the use of AI.
 However, in practice, the law is likely to take effect gradually over several years and we do not expect such changes to be seen overnight.